emailhippo/email-verify-api-docs/docs/data-dictionary.rst

-Response Header
+Response header
 ---------------

 ..	_HTTP Status Codes:

-HTTP Status Codes
+HTTP status codes
 ^^^^^^^^^^^^^^^^^
 In additional to the application level codes (see `Primary Result Codes`_ and `Secondary Reason Codes`_) returned in the :term:`HTTP` message body, :term:`HTTP` status codes are returned in the :term:`HTTP` header.